Carlão (footballer, born 1992): Career

-In 2019, Carlão moved to Saudi Arabia where he led Al-Jabalain FC in goal-scoring for two Saudi First Division League seasons.
-He joined rivals Al-Qadsiah FC in July 2021.
-On 30 July 2022, Carlão joined former club Al-Jabalain.
+In 2019, Carlão moved to Saudi Arabia where he led Al-Jabalain in goal-scoring for two Saudi First Division League seasons.
+He joined rivals Al Qadsiah in July 2021, before returning to his previous club Al-Jabalain in July 2012.

 On 4 January 2023, Carlão and Al-Jabalain agreed to end the contract mutually.
+Eight days later, he returned to Brazil and was announced at Noroeste.